ZedWangCS/cesar/README.md

 Property valuation is a key step in real estate decisions.

 Even a simple estimation tool can:
-- give users a first price reference
+- give users a data-based price reference
 - support filtering and comparison
+- suggest the details that users might ignore
 - be integrated into larger workflows (search, audit, anomaly detection)

 This project demonstrates how such a tool can be delivered as a reliable API.